 The size of the image was 1600×1200 pixels.
-The threshold value T for a color extraction in Eq.(4) was 20.
+The threshold value T for a color extraction in Eq.
+(4) was 20.
 The length l of regions R_3 and R_4 was 4.
 The weighting factors w{sp1} , w{sp2} , w{image} , w{area} for Snakes were 30, 3, 2, 1, respectively.
 In approximation of the background grid lines by a least mean square method, we used quartic equations to fit.
-Distance d_0 for the alpha value determination was 2, where the distance was given in 8-neighborhood definition.
 All parameters were determined experimentally by manual search for optimal ones to give good results.
-These parameters were unchanged throughout the experiments shown in Figs.16, 17 and 18.
+These parameters were unchanged throughout the experiments shown in Fig. 12, 13, 14.

-Figures 14, 15 and 16 show the results of region extraction using a unicolor, a stripe and a checker pattern background, respectively.
-Figures 14(a), 15(a) and 16(a) are the original images to segment, where sheets of the same paper used as the background are put on the foreground person in order to confirm the validity of the proposed method.
-Figure 14(b) shows that the foreground regions whose colors are the same as the background color can not be extracted.
-Figure 15(b)shows that if the foreground regions have the same colors as the background and have parallel contours with the background stripes, they can not be extracted.
-Figure 16(b) shows the result of background color extraction.
+Fig. 11 and 12 show the results of region extraction using a unicolor and a checker pattern background, respectively.
+Fig. 11(a) and 12(a) are the original images to segment, where sheets of the same paper used as the background are put on the foreground person in order to confirm the validity of the proposed method.
+Fig. 11(b) shows that the foreground regions whose colors are same with the background can not be extracted.
+Fig. 12(b) shows the result of background color extraction.
 Extracted background regions R_1 and R_2 are represented by white pixels in the figure.
-Figure 16(c)shows the result of detection of region R_7 .
-Figure 16(d)

-shows that the foreground regions whose colors are the same as the background color are extracted without fail.
-Figure 16(e) shows the result of the image composition of the extracted foreground and another background.
+Fig. 12(c) shows that the foreground regions whose colors are same with the background are put of the pixels in the figure.
+Fig. 12(c) shows the result of detection of region R_7 .
+Fig. 12(d) shows that the foreground regions whose colors are same with the background are extracted without fail.
+Fig. 12(e) shows the result of the image composition of the extracted foreground and another background.

 To confirm the validity of our method, the foreground region extracted by our method is compared with the result extracted manually.
-Figure 16(a) was used for validation.
+Fig. 12(a) was used for validation.
 The number of foreground object pixels extracted manually was 340952, and our method extracted 338029 pixels as foreground object pixels.
 Our method failed to extract 3668 foreground pixels, and extracted 745 spurious pixels.
 These numbers show that errors of region extraction by our method are few.

-Figure 17 shows other experimental results, where (a), (b), (c) show a foreground image, a background image, and the result of the image composition, respectively.
+Fig. 13 shows other experimental results, where (a), (b), (c) show a foreground image, a background image, and the result of the image composition, respectively.
 The method has been verified in an indoor environment with a lot of people whose clothes were diverse in color.
-Figure 18 shows results for a moving image sequence, where (a), (b) show examples of foreground images and results of image composition, respectively.
+Fig. 14 shows results for a moving image sequence, where (a), (b) show examples of foreground images and results of image composition, respectively.